yjg30737/pyqt-openai/README.md

 This shows an example of using OpenAI with PyQt as a chatbot.

-The OpenAI model this package uses is the <a href="https://beta.openai.com/docs/models/gpt-3">text-davinci-003</a> model of GPT-3 by default.
+The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model(which is nearly as functional as <b>ChatGPT</b>) by default.

 Image generation feature available since v0.0.16.
 You can see the detail in <a href="https://platform.openai.com/docs/guides/images/introduction">official OpenAI</a> site.
 Currently this feature is very basic now.

 You can select other model with the combobox on the sidebar at the right side of the window.

 An internet connection is required.

 ## Requirements
 * PyQt5